 Our AnzacSightSound online exhibition is fortunate to have access to a number of items that outline preparations for the First World War within the Pacific, as well as the contribution made by a number of Pacific nations.
 Niue and the Cook Islands for example were under New Zealand administration at the time and wanted to contribute men to the war effort.
 The offer was initially turned down, but due to the massive loss of troops from the Gallipoli campaign they were allowed to join the 3rd Māori Contingent of reinforcements for Te Hokowhitu-a-Tū – The Māori Pioneer Battalion.

-Some of these Pacific volunteers can be seen in century old footage as they march down Lambton Quay in 1916, and it is touching to see a boy on the street press something into one of the soldier’s hand.
-These Pacific troops would go on to face conditions far harsher than they ever imagined and more than 80% of the Niuean troops became so ill that they had to be hospitalised at a convalescence camp in Hornchurch, Essex.
+Some of these Pacific volunteers can be seen in century old footage as they march down Lambton Quay in 1916, and it is touching to see a boy on the street press something into the hand of one of the soldiers.
+These Pacific troops would go on to face conditions far harsher than they ever imagined and more than 80 percent of the Niuean troops became so ill that they had to be hospitalised at a convalescent camp in Hornchurch, Essex.
 Local villagers were so moved by these soldiers from the other side of the world that they donated what little fruit they had to help substitute the Niuean diet.

 A moving audio recording in the exhibition is a Niuean song entitled “Lologo tau kautau Niue ne oatu he Felakutau Fakamua he Lalolagi”, which was originally sung by those Niuean volunteers.
 They sing “We’re here to join forces with you / We will go to battle together / We hope for victory / Before we return to Niue / To Niue, to Niue our homeland.”